We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-4. Pumpkin seeds
+3. Pumpkin seeds

 Pumpkin seeds are also a good source of the mineral zinc.
 One

 Zinc is essential for brain and nerve development.
 The largest storage sites of zinc in the body are in the brain regions involved with emotions.

-5. Dark chocolate
+4. Dark chocolate

 Experts have long suspected that dark chocolate might help reduce stress and anxiety.
-A

-Turmeric is a spice commonly used in Indian and South-East Asian cooking.
-The active ingredient in turmeric is called curcumin.
-Curcumin may help lower anxiety by reducing inflammation and oxidative stress that often increase in people experiencing mood disorders, such as anxiety and depression.
+Turmeric is a spice commonly used in Indian and Southeast Asian cooking.
+The active ingredient in turmeric, called curcumin, may help lower anxiety by reducing inflammation and oxidative stress that often increase in people experiencing mood disorders such as anxiety and depression.

 Another study found that an increase of curcumin in the diet also increased DHA and reduced anxiety.
 Turmeric is easy to add to meals.
-It has minimal flavor, so goes well in smoothies, curries, and casserole dishes.
+It has minimal flavor, so it goes well in smoothies, curries, and casserole dishes.

 Some people believe that the relaxant and anti-anxiety properties come from the flavonoids present in chamomile.
-A recent

 Chamomile tea may be useful in managing anxiety.
 It is readily available and safe to use in high doses.